-Organisations recognise investing in stress management training is a more cost-effective way to reduce stress in the long-term.
+Many organisations recognise that investing in stress management training is a more cost-effective way to reduce stress at work.
 Than just employing just counsellors or therapists.
 Teaching Relaxation Therapy, Meditation and Mindfulness tools is a great way to help make big changes in people’s lives .
 Teaching relaxation techniques to your clients, local organisations and sectors can be an additional source of income for many therapists.

 7 Ways You Can Teach Clients How To Relax To Reduce Stress

-- Manage your own stress, the more calm and relaxed you are the more your client will be and will want to be like you.
+- Manage your own stress and heal your own trauma the more calm and relaxed you are the more your client will be and will want to be like you.

 - Learn to ask the right questions, so you get to know your clients biggest stressors and can make the right suggestions.